 EcoTurf wants to stress the importance of your first two applications of fertilization with a pre-emergent for weeds like crabgrass and spurge in our hybrid lawn fertilization program.
 EcoTurf uses a carefully thought out and proven effective combination of organically derived nutrients which allows for the significant reduction of synthetic additives like nitrogen, herbicides, and insecticides.
 You get all the green and lush effects, without all the harsh chemicals.

 EcoTurf offers the benefits of a pre-emergent control of crabgrass in our hybrid program.
-We recommend applying the pre-emergent with the first round of fertilization between March and April since the crabgrass will usually germinate in Colorado in May or June.
+We recommend applying the pre-emergent with the first two rounds of fertilization between March and April since the crabgrass will usually germinate in Colorado in late May or June depending on temperatures, usually early June.
 We want to stress the importance of regular fertilization, frequent irrigation, and carefully mowing your turf to the highest mower height, in order to create the healthiest turf possible.
+Too short grass is stressed out and allows weeds to flourish.
 These cultural practices will allow your grass to be naturally more healthy which aids in weed suppression.

 Crabgrass tends to be the catchall for unwanted grasses in lawns.
 Below is picture of mature Crabgrass in July.
 There are many “undesirable” grasses but Crabgrass is much lighter green than regular grass types.